BenjaminGuzman/microstart/README.md

 - `-c/--config`: Path to configuration file.
 Default: `microstart.yaml`
 - `-i/--input`: Initial input to process.
 This is just a shorthand, so you don't need to start the application and then enter the command
+- `-e/--ignore-errors`: Tells if execution should be stopped when a service notifies an error has happened.
+  Overrides `ignoreErrors` key in config file

 ### Command line